 Today we have the pleasure of overseeing a staff of committed full time ministry partners and a large group of volunteers.
 The business has become the means to an ends that goes far beyond anything I could have wanted or imagined when I first told my wife, Patti that we were moving to the Coachella Valley to farm.
 God has allowed us the privilege of having a front row seat as He ministers to the children and youth of the Eastern Coachella Valley.

 I was raised in a family where a personal relationship with Jesus Christ, involvement through service and ministry in a local church body, and a missions focus were all encouraged, exemplified and nurtured.
 I accepted Jesus into my heart and life at an early age and by teen years bible studies and studying Scripture had become a passion.
 My awareness of the “mission field” came through the exposure of extended family who were missionaries in Brazil.
 My dad worked on staff at Mount Hermon Christian Conference Center where we had many opportunities to participate in conferences and broaden our contact with the teaching of the Word of God and fellowship with the body of Christ.
 My family moved to Southern California while I was in high school and it was in Redlands, our new home, where I met Drew.
-We were married in 1977 and two years later moved to the Coachella Valley where we raised our two children – Wendy (who lives here and works for Belk Farms) and Mike (married to Heather, living in San Diego, and their son Paxton).
+We were married in 1977 and two years later moved to the Coachella Valley where we raised our two children – Wendy (who lives in San Diego) and Mike (married to Heather, living in San Diego, and their son Paxton).
 My passion for studying and teaching God’s word has led me to be involved in leadership with Women’s Ministries and teaching bible studies for many years.
 I taught Bible for three years at the local Christian High School where Drew and I also had the privilege of co-leading three teams of high school students on short-term mission trips to Ecuador and the Dominican Republic.

 It is knowing the fertile soil of young hearts, the powerful and transforming work of Jesus Christ and His Word, and His call to “make disciples" (Matt.
 28:19) that excites and humbles Drew and I to the call of the great mission field here in the east valley and to these kids we minister to through Tesoro Club.